 General-purpose I/O

-This FPGA probably needs a better name, as it handles the TTC interface too.

 Regarding general-purpose I/O, of the 448 pins available 408 pins can be used for differential links as limited by the FPGA package.
 There are 8 banks of 52 and a ‘half-bank’ with 26 pins.
 Each full bank can support up to 24 (12 for the half bank) differential links and 4 single ended links.
 A subset of the differential links can also be used as (differential) input for global clocks (GC) to the FPGA.
 Each pin of a differential pair can also be used as a single ended link.
 All Banks are operated with 1.8V.
 The differential pairs are designed for LVDS, the single ended links are mainly assumed to use LVCMOS.
 The expected transmission speed on differential links is around 1 Gb/s.

 Since the links between FPGAs are supposed to be used in both directions with, at least in most cases, each pin being connected to the exact same pin of the other FPGA , careful firmware planning is required to avoid implementing both ends of a link as receiver or transmitter.
 This will lead to a slightly different firmware on the input and output end.
 The main functionally inside each FPGA for one module remains identical.